 With its potential, and under jurisdiction of socially and morally responsible local administrations, Zeljava can easily give a very strong impetus to inclusive development that effectively serves and engages all local community members and to green growth that responsibly cares for natural resources, and therefore also for future generations.

-Future Zeljava as a dynamic business, cultural and commercial zone for numerous domestic and foreign guests, dedicated to empower local and regional prosperity that benefits everyone, not just the privileged few.
+Future Zeljava as a dynamic business, cultural, and commercial zone for numerous domestic and foreign guests, dedicated to empower local and regional prosperity that benefits all, not a few.

 Built in the 20th century for the purpose of war, now in 21st century Zeljava has a chance to get a meaningful role in peace - for the benefit of all people in surrounding local communities!